DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.trace_agent_url=http://localhost:8126'`

-This value can use vault references.
-By default, the value of the environment variale `DD_TRACE_AGENT_URL` is used by resolving `vault://env/dd-trace-agent-url`.
+This value can also be set using the environment variable `DD_TRACE_AGENT_URL`.
+It can also be configured with a vault reference.

-When this variable is not set, the default is `http://localhost:8126`.
+The default value is unset, and the effective value is "http://localhost:8126".

 ### Agent Endpoint (deprecated)